whosFritz/spotify-api-whosfritz/README.md

 # 🎵 Spotify API - whosFritz

-This project utilizes the Spotify API to display my favorite song on my [website](https://whosfritz.de) based on the last 4 weeks.
+This project utilizes the Spotify API to display my favorite song on my website based on the last 4 weeks.
 The backend is built with Flask, and the data is stored in MongoDB.
+MongoDB was chosen for its document-based data architecture.

 ![svg](/how-it-works.drawio.svg)